 - a.
 A long spine road (60-foot right-of-way) that is over 1.5 miles in length has too many lots fronting on it.
 Approximately 40 percent of the lots in the subdivision front on the spine road.
 Moreover, there are very few breaks in the lotting pattern along the road, making for a long, monotonous lotting pattern and concealing the cluster open space behind the lots.
 There are as many as seven wooded ravines that are being impacted by lots along the spine road.
 The lotting pattern should be revised to eliminate lots in these areas to allow existing, wooded environmental features to be preserved along the road, which will allow views into the cluster open space and create the effect of providing separate residential enclaves. - b.
 There are five recreational areas proposed in the subdivision; four small ones, approximately one acre in size, and one large one, 3.7 acres in size.
 The 3.7-acre recreational area is completely surrounded by lots and roads.
 A 1.3-acre recreational area is directly across the street.
 These two recreational areas together are 5.0 acres in size and are located in the easternmost portion of the subdivision, not easily accessible to the vast number of lots.
 Staff recommends that these recreational areas be combined into a minimum 5.0-acre recreational area that is more centrally located.
 A suitable area would be approximately 1,500 feet to the west, on the south side of the spine road.
 There, Horse Trailer Avenue should be aligned to intersect with the spine road at Hound Run Avenue.
 The lots on the east side of Horse Trailer Avenue should be eliminated to create the open space.
 The open space should have no lots backing onto it and the existing woodlands to the south and east should be preserved.
-The same recreational facilities proffered by the applicant should be provided in this recreational area. - c.
+The same recreational facilities proffered by the applicant should be provided in this recreational area.
+Alternate locations may be proposed at the time of Detailed Site Plan if they demonstrate equal or greater sensitivity to the design considerations set forth above. - c.
 There are several areas of the plan where streets and lots extend too far onto steep slopes, creating excessively steep driveways, unusable yards, and potential drainage and slope stabilization problems.
-The following streets should be shortened or eliminated to alleviate these problems:
+The following streets should be shortened, eliminated or redesigned to alleviate these problems:

 - (1) Chincoteague Court-shorten street

 - (2) Groom Court-eliminate Court

 - (3) Groom Avenue-shorten and add cul-de-sac

 - (4) Hound Run Court-shorten street

 - (5) Hound Run Avenue-shorten street

 - d.
 The plan, as currently designed, has 23 cul-de-sacs.
-This is an excessive number of cul-de-sacs and should be reduced by connecting streets in several areas.
+This is an excessive number of cul-de-sacs and should be reduced by connecting or redesigning streets in several areas.
 These streets include connecting:

-- (1) Dressage Court to Gildran Run Court
+- (1) Dressage Court

-- (2) White Stocking Court to Dressage Avenue
+- (2) White Stocking Court

+- (3) Gildran Run Court

+- (4) Dressage Avenue